browserengineering/book/book/animations.md

 list*, which is drawn during the browser's draw phase and which uses the composited layers.

-Compositing helps when different frames of an animation have the same composited layers, which can then be reused.
+Compositing improves performance when subsequent frames of an animation reuse composited layers.
 That's the case here, because the only difference between frames is the `SaveLayer`, which is in the draw display list.

 How exactly to split up the display list is up to the browser.
 Typically, visual effects like opacity are very fast to execute on a GPU,